nystudio107/craft-routemap/docs/docs/index.md

 #### All Route Rules

-To get all of your website's route rules:
+To get all of your website’s route rules:

 ```twig
 {% set routeRules = craft.routeMap.getAllRouteRules() %}